O Cangaceiro do Futuro

-O Cangaceiro do Futuro (The Cangaceriro of the Future; American title Time Hustler) is a Brazilian comedy series expected expected to debut in 2022 directed by Halder Gomes and Glauber Filho, with screenplay by Chico Amorim, Paulo Leierer, Clara Deak, Lucas de Rosa, and Halder Gomes.
+O Cangaceiro do Futuro (The Cangaceiro of the Future; American title: Time Hustler) is a Brazilian comedy series expected to debut in 2022 directed by Halder Gomes and Glauber Filho, with screenplay by Chico Amorim, Paulo Leierer, Clara Deak, Lucas de Rosa, and Halder Gomes.
 It is produced by Mayra Lucas and Carolina Alckmin, by GLAZ Entertainment.
 The series has seven episodes and will be appear on Netflix.

 Plot

 The series begins in 2021, where Virguley lives tight with the bills and without morals in São Paulo.
-He makes presentations in the capital as Lampião, because of his resemblance to the famous bandit (cangaçeiro) of the early 1900s.
+He makes presentations in the capital as Lampião, because of his resemblance to the famous bandit (cangaceiro) of the early 1900s.
 He wants to become a millionaire and return to the Northeast.
-When he gets involved in a fight, he is hit on the head and transported to the year 1927, in the middle of the cangaço, and is mistaken by the population for Lampião.
+When he gets involved in a fight, he is hit on the head and travels across time and space to the state of Ceará in the year 1927, where the locals mistake him for Lampião.
 Taking advantage of this confusion, Virguley begins to act as if he were the real king of cangaço and decides to gather a group to gain power in the town and take advantage of the situation, until he meets the real Virgulino Ferreira da Silva, Lampião.